jtlamb/google-fit-web/README.md

 ### Make it public
 I am working on getting the project public so that if you have a Google account, you can use the application, but due to the use of sensitive scopes, there are some extra steps in order to get it public.
 - [x] An official link to your app's Privacy Policy
-- [ ] A YouTube video showing how you plan to use the Google user data you get from scopes
+- [x] A YouTube video showing how you plan to use the Google user data you get from scopes
-- [ ] A written explanation telling Google why you need access to sensitive and/or restricted user data
+- [x] A written explanation telling Google why you need access to sensitive and/or restricted user data
 - [x] All your domains verified in Google Search Console

+All of the steps were completed, I am now waiting on verification from Google's team to make it public and available to users.
+The process may take up to 4-6 weeks.